pasqal-io/aquordion/docs/benchmarks.md

 ### Times

-Below we present the distribution of median times for each circuit type, without shots and with shots (`n_shots = 1000`).
+Below we present the distribution of median times for each circuit type, without shots and with shots ($n_shots = 1000$).

 ```python exec="on" source="material-block" session="benchmarks"
 axes = frame_vqe[frame_vqe.n_shots == 0].boxplot('median', by=['fn_circuit', 'name', 'diff_mode'])